Academic Staff Grants

 Supported professional development activities and allowable expenses

-This grant is intended to support academic staff professional development, broadly defined.
+This grant is intended to support academic staff professional development, broadly defined, that aligns with the mission of the Language Institute to promote education, research, advising and outreach related to the study of human languages.
 Possible professional development activities, which could be related to teaching, research, or other aspects of your position, might include:

 - Conference or research travel (allowable expenses include airfare/mileage, lodging, meals, conference registration)